 Hidden in a narrow lane leading off Praça XV (Quinze) de Novembro, Samba Caffe is one of many photogenic open-air bars tucked into Rio's...

 On the ground floor of the Paço Imperial, this informal restaurant offers a tasty assortment of quiches, salads, soups and other light...

 Praça XV (Quinze) de Novembro 48 · interesting places nearby

 Paço Imperial information

 The former imperial palace was originally built in 1743 as a governor's residence.
 Later it became the home of Dom João and his family when the Portuguese throne transferred the royal seat of power to the colony.
 In 1888 Princesa Isabel proclaimed the Freedom from Slavery Act from the palace's steps.
-The building was neglected for many years but has been restored and is used for exhibitions and concerts; its cinema frequently screens foreign and art-house films.
+The building was neglected for many years but has been restored and today it hosts excellent changing exhibitions and concerts.
+There's also a good cafe and several restaurants here.